 Why do this?
 It’s fun!
 I have found that I have learned how to teach myself things in general and there’s some evidence of cognitive benefits – but most of all I enjoy connecting with native speakers in their own language at home and during travel.
 It has unlocked new experiences that would not have been possible.
 It’s also gotten me out of trouble a time or too.

-It’s true that this is typically a long-term thing and you should really only do it if you want a deep connection to a culture that speaks the language.
-I enjoy the process and look at it like a big puzzle to solve for myself but, for me, it’s only worth the effort for the experiences it can enable.
+This is a long-term hobby and you should really only do it if you want a deep connection to a culture that speaks the language.
+I look at it like a big puzzle to solve for myself but, for me, it’s only worth the effort for the experiences it can enable.

 The Virtuous Cycle